 Vandyke Upper School runs an inclusive Student Voice programme.

 We recognise that the needs and concerns of students are forever evolving.
 As a result, we must constantly reflect upon the practice and policies that shape school life.
 Student involvement is essential to this end.
-This is “Student Voice”.
+This is “student voice”.

 We needed an approach that empowers students to realise that their opinions matter, that they can influence change and that they are part of an inclusive community.
 Effective student voice is an important part of developing a sense of “belonging”.

 The role of the tutor is vital in initiating discussion, valuing the process and closing the loop of discussion and decisions back into tutor groups through fortnightly class meetings in tutor time.

 ‘Class Meetings’ involving every student in the school

 At Vandyke, every individual student has the opportunity to be heard.
 At the heart of this, is a timetabled Student Voice discussion / activity called a ‘class meeting’, which is supported by a class meeting software tool for communication and recording discussion and decisions.
 These class meetings are fortnightly, and feed directly into house and school council meetings.

-Student Voice is a powerful mechanism for constant self-review and a facilitator for positive change in our school. .
+Student Voice is a powerful mechanism for constant self-review and a facilitator for positive change in our school.